Daemen University Service Animal Policy

 What work or task the animal has been trained to perform.

-The College cannot require documentation regarding the animal’s certification or training.
-The College will not make any inquiries about a Service Animal when it is readily apparent that the animal is trained to do work or perform tasks for an individual with a disability.
+The University cannot require documentation regarding the animal’s certification or training.
+The University will not make any inquiries about a Service Animal when it is readily apparent that the animal is trained to do work or perform tasks for an individual with a disability.

 B. Assistance Animal